 The National Curriculum sets out what children should know, understand and do at each level in the following subjects: English, maths, ccience, information technology, design technology, history, geography, music, art, physical education, personal, social and health education.

 To see how the National Curriculum is covered in our school please click here for the Curriculum guide.
-If you would like to know more about the curriculum the school is following please contact Mrs Welch, our curriculum lead.
+If you would like to know more about the curriculum the school is following please talk to our headteacher.

 At Acle St Edmund we aim to deliver the National Curriculum in the most exciting and engaging way possible.
 Our curriculum is designed to develop subject knowledge skills and understanding and develop key social and learning skills.
 We plan topics and themes which will engage children and make learning meaningful.
 These themes draw together different parts of the National Curriculum.
 There will be lots of opportunities for children to use new technology to support their learning.
 We are also committed to developing the Arts, school sport and environmental awareness through our curriculum.
 We have also been involved in international schools projects.